 In Britain Zanfi breeder Mr Nick Waters had the opportunity to purchase Grangemoor Gilda (ch Copenore Rab x ch Jakote Lady Glencora) and she produced four Zanfi litters each sired by a different sire .

-Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus , Meps Eliza' Fair Daughter (dam to ch Prixcan Countach sired by ch Zanfi Imperial Eagle) & Meps Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John (who sired Craigavon Taboo) & Brave Chaka , BOB at Crufts '93 .
+Grangemoor Gilda' brother G- Zorab grandsired ch Prixcan Drusus , Meps Eliza' Fair Daughter (dam of ch Prixcan Countach sired by ch Zanfi Imperial Eagle) & Meps Dark Ranee , the latter mated to ch Glynpedr Dom Perignon , produced (Meps) ch's Dignified John (who sired Craigavon Taboo) & Brave Chaka , BOB at Crufts '93 .
+Below at left - Mrs M Perrenoud with her Meps crew a/o Illustrious Lawyer.

 Note - Stablemates Bruno , mated to Gildasan Valentine Daisy , produced for Mrs Irene Prosser a well-known Aicama litter containing A- Zorba of La Susa (the world' heavyweight recordholder) but more importantly A- Saucy Sarah , foundation for the Cedwalla breeders Mr/Mrs Chidwick , who mated her to MM and resulted in a/o the splendid champion Cedwalla Sweet Ellenor .